 S-128 datasets are “official” data by definition and have a data producer status (as defined in section )

-S-128 datasets containing only a single product only contain revision for that product, not other products which my be contained in other S-128 datasets.
+S-128 datasets containing only a single product only contain revision for that product, not other products which may be contained in other S-128 datasets.
 This is to ensure that products with a high rate of update do not invalidate the revision status of other less frequently updated products.
 For example, a vessel may have an S-128 dataset initially installed with a mixture of S-101, S-102 and S-104 data.
 When approaching a port requiring more up to date S-104 data a new exchanges set containing updated S-104 data and an accompanying S-104-only S-128 dataset may be installed.
 This does not change the revision status of the S-101 data on the ECDIS.
 If the vessel installs a more up to date mixed exchange set (with S-101, S-102 and S-104) then the S-128 it contains is then used as the reference for the up to date status reports

 Report Definitions